- How does an overdraft work?

 How does an overdraft work?

 Fee-free basic bank accounts don’t offer overdrafts.
 They’re designed for people who have a poor credit record or don’t want to spend more than they’ve got.
-If you want more information we’ve pulled together a collection of guides, tips and handy links.
+Find out more in our collection of guides, tips and handy links.

 Types of overdraft

-- Unauthorised overdrafts: also known as unplanned overdrafts, happen when you spend more than you have in your bank account without agreeing it in advance, or if your bank has agreed an overdraft for you but you go over the limit they’ve set.
+- Unauthorised overdrafts: these are also known as unplanned overdrafts and happen when you spend more than you have in your bank account without agreeing it in advance.
+They can also happen if your bank has agreed an overdraft for you but you go over the limit they’ve set.
 You will pay extra charges and these can mount up very quickly.